LostPy/osu-api.py/README.md

 <img align="left" width="90" height="90" src="https://www.python.org/static/img/python-logo-large.c36dccadd999.png"> <img align="right" width="90" height="90" src="https://github.com/ppy/osu/blob/master/assets/lazer.png">

 A small package to get informations with osu!api.
+With this package you can choose the type of data in output (`json`, `dict` or `dataframe`).
+An api key is required to access the osu!api data!

 ## Index
  1. [Global informations](#globalInfos)